Find out what makes a great short story and write one from scratch at this intensive workshop with acclaimed author Alba Arikha.

 - Examples of great short stories – and what makes them work

-Alba Arikha is an author whose works include Walking on Ice and Muse.
-Her memoir Major/Minor was shortlisted for the Spear’s award and selected among the best books of 2012 by The New Yorker.
-Alba is also a highly experienced creative writing teacher, and has written for various publications including The New Republic and Tatler.
+Alba Arikha’s works include Walking on Ice, Muse and narrative poem Soon, which was performed as an opera at the Riverside Studios.
+Her memoir Major/Minor was shortlisted for the Spear’s award and selected among the best books of 2012 by the New Yorker.
+Alba is also a highly experienced creative writing teacher, and has written for various publications including The New Republic, The Indian Quarterly, Tatler and Spear’s.
 Find out more on her website.